MartinHeinz/IoT-Cloud/QUICK_START.md

 ### Sample commands:
-Before using these commands export tokens for user `JohnSmith`
+_Important:_ Before using these commands export tokens for user `JohnSmith` from previous section.
+If you want to use other user, export their access tokens and switch `keystore.json` as described in previous section.

 To see output of messages and actions see _Debug Tab_ in _node-RED_ UI (Click on the Bug Icon in top right corner or press "`ctrl+g d`")